CloudGlance - Document Intelligence Platform

 A transparent record of who did what, and when.

-Within each project, People & Activity provides a clear view of participation and change over time.
-It brings together roles, actions, and system events into a single, readable timeline.
+Within each project, People & Activity surfaces both the people involved and the work they have done.
+It brings together roles, actions and system events into a single, readable timeline.

-Activity logs capture key moments: task runs, file changes, updates, and interactions, helping teams understand how a project has evolved and making it easier to trace decisions back to their source.
+Activity logs capture key moments: task runs, file changes, updates and interactions, helping teams understand how a project has evolved and making it easier to trace decisions back to their source.
+The same kind of activity feed exists at the workspace level on the dashboard, where it covers everything users do across the entire workspace.
+This way, users can zoom in on a single project or step back to see the broader rhythm of work, without learning a different model in each place.

-By keeping this information accessible and structured, CloudGlance supports accountability and confidence in collaborative, document-heavy workflows where clarity and traceability are essential.
+By keeping this information accessible and structured, CloudGlance supports accountability and confidence in collaborative, document-heavy workflows where clarity and traceability matter.

 People & Activity